-1The Foundation has also published Standards for headgear used in bicycling, non-motorized sports, automobile racing, and equestrian activities.
+1The Foundation has also published Standards for headgear used in bicycling, non-motorized sports, automobile racing, karting, competitive skiing, skiing and snowboarding and equestrian activities.
 Copies of these Standards are available on request.

-This 1995 Standard establishes performance characteristics suitable for motorcycling and for use with other open motorized vehicles in which the driver and passengers may not be enclosed such as boats, carts, all-terrain vehicles and snowmobiles.
+This 2000 Standard establishes performance characteristics suitable for motorcycling and for use with other open motorized vehicles in which the driver and passengers may not be enclosed such as boats, motorized carts, all-terrain vehicles and snowmobiles.

 This Standard does not establish construction and material specifications.
 The Foundation does not recommend specific materials or designs.
 Manufacturers voluntarily submit helmets to be tested to this Standard and if the submitted helmets pass, a certification is issued.